Armin-Nabaei/Machine_Learning/Optimization/README.md

-# Improve Optimizer Performance based on Scale-up Gradient Implemented for the First Conv Layer against Vanishing Gradient
+# Improving Performance of First-order Optimizers Based on the Scaled Gradient for the First Conv Layer to Combat the Vanishing Gradient Issue.

 ## Algorithm